Hypertensive disease of pregnancy: Management

 Treatment should be continued from the time of diagnosis to several weeks postpartum, given the increased risk of medical complications immediately following delivery of the fetus.
 A recent systematic review found that postpartum home blood pressure monitoring likely improves the determination of blood pressure measures and overall patient of these conditions.
 Additionally, home blood pressure monitoring lessens physical and financial barriers to blood pressure surveillance, likely decreasing health disparities between black and non-black patients.

 While there is no known cure for hypertensive disorders in pregnant women other than to deliver the baby, there are studies with treatments that have been shown to manage hypertension in pregnant women, because delivering a baby too early can lead to other complications.
 According to an article from the New England Journal of Medicine, antihypertensive therapies have been shown to reduce the risk of severe hypertension while pregnant and to reduce the number of other potential outcomes that can happen as a result of severe gestational hypertension.
 The goal of the treatment from this experiment was for the group receiving the treatment to reach a blood pressure below 140/90 mm Hg.
 This experiment showed that the group receiving the treatment had lower blood pressure and better pregnancy outcomes compared to the group that was not receiving no treatment.

 Low-dose calcium supplementation has shown some evidence that it could reduce the risk of outcomes that can come from gestational hypertension.
 Specifically, it has been shown to reduce the risk of death, severe preeclampsia, and eclampsia.
 Calcium supplementation can especially benefit women who are not getting enough calcium in their daily diet.

-A study looked at the effect of the three most common oral antihypertensive drugs, including Nifedipine, Labetalol, and Methyldopa.
-The outcome of this study is that most women showed reduced blood pressure and had no adverse effects in all three groups.
-However, nifedipine should have the greatest results in 6 hours, but also had the greatest rate of admissions to the ICU.
+A study examined the effects of the three most common oral antihypertensive drugs: nifedipine, labetalol, and methyldopa.
+The outcome of this study was that most women showed reduced blood pressure and experienced no adverse effects across all three groups.
+However, nifedipine showed the greatest effect at 6 hours, but it also had the highest rate of ICU admissions.
 More research is needed on these oral antihypertensive drugs to determine which one is the best for most pregnant women.
 Additionally, a study done in 2023 demonstrated that treatment of patients with oral diuretic furosemide, a loop diuretic, may decrease the length of hypertension postpartum.
+More research regarding other antihypertensive treatment options is needed to establish their therapeutic benefit and potential adverse effects in the management of hypertension in postpartum patients.